victoriazelenyuk/GitHub-Practise-Async/README.md

 # GitHub-Practise-Async

 Thank Victoria.
 You are the best!!! sorry for my slow pace.
+Thank for your patience!!